Joe-BN/Form_Submit/README.md

 # Form_Submit
-A sign up page whose content should go to the Flask Backend
+A sign up page whose content should go to the Flask Backend for Manipulation